Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Ray and Ray Parameters** &mdash; from ray tracing
 - **Point Cloud Data** &mdash; from Montecarlo or Jacknife analyses

-We made the explicit choice to use the QuakeML and StationXML for **catalogue** and **inventory** information to ensure compatibility with existing tools and software.
-This approach has advantages and disadvantages.
-The main advantage being that the format can be used as is and remain compatible with widely adopted tools.
-The main disadvantages is that the interpretation of the file content requires additional processing and cosideration.
+We made the explicit choice to use the QuakeML and StationXML for **catalog** and **inventory** information, thereby aligning with prevailing standards in the seismic community.
+Using these established formats guarantees compatibility with a plethora of existing tools, software, and workflows.
+The key strength of QuakeML and StationXML is their flexibility and extensibility.
+These formats offer rich sets of parameters, facilitating detailed descriptions of seismic events and station metadata.
+Additionally, both QuakeML and StationXML are designed to accommodate custom parameters and extensions, allowing for the inclusion of specialized μseismic parameters or attributes not originally envisioned in their baseline specifications.

+However, like all choices, leveraging these formats comes with its challenges.
+While their use ensures widespread compatibility, the interpretation of file content may require nuanced processing and considerations.
+Some adaptations might be essential to cater specifically to the μseismic monitoring context, possibly involving the addition of auxiliary fields or annotations.
+The goal, throughout these modifications, remains to balance ease-of-use with the specificity required for μseismic data, ensuring that users can maximize the value derived from the data while minimizing the overhead of adaptations and interpretations.

 ### Waveform Data